KatrixReloaded/SoliditySecurityNotes/FOUNDRY_NOTES.md

 `forge fmt` to format your code

 Gas costs can be calculated by taking gas used in testnet, multiply by latest gas price on mainnet and convert to USD.
 Visible that Eth mainnet is very expensive so prefer to deploy on and L2 chain like zkSync.
+forge -> Compiling and interacting with contracts
+cast -> Interacting with contracts that have already been deployed
+anvil -> To deploy a local blockchain